sumitdeole/price-elasticity-estimation/README.md

 $$e = \frac{dQ / Q}{dP / P}$$

 In regression analysis, $e$ is often estimated using the log-log linear regression model of the $Price-Quantity$ relationship.
-That is, the price elasticity of demand ($e$) is simply the coefficient of the variable $log(Price)$, as shown below:
+That is, the price elasticity of demand ($$e$$) is simply the coefficient of the variable $log(Price)$, as shown below:

 $$ \log{}Quantity = \beta_0 + e\log{}(Price) + \epsilon$$